A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 *If the number of parallel conductors is increased, the operating frequency range of the antenna is shifted upwards significantly.

-*The maximum potentials appearing across the variable capacitor is reduced significantly in loop antennas with multiple parallel conductors.
-In some cases a less expensive capacitor with a lower voltage rating can be used with very good results.
+*The maximum potentials appearing across the variable capacitor is reduced significantly in loop antennas with multiple parallel conductors and a high value for K. In some cases a less expensive capacitor with a lower voltage rating can be used with very good results.

 *Increases in Q can be large in multiple parallel conductor loops as compared to single conductor loops.

 *The impedance of the antenna rises more rapidly as frequency increases in magnetic loop antennas using multiple parallel conductors.
 Antennas with more than two parallel conductors will likely need an adjustable coupling loop to be usable on all bands...
-The old "1/5 to 1/6 loop diameter" on all bands rule no longer holds true in these antennas.
+The old "1/5 to 1/6 loop diameter" on all bands is too inaccurate for this antenna.

 Some things that are generally known that become even more obvious with parallel conductors in a mag loop are;

-*Magnetic loop antennas that have a circumference approaching 1/4 wavelength at the operating frequency begin to behave more like a dipole than a magnetic loop, and the conventional models for magnetic loop antennas fail progressively as the circumference approaches 1/4 wavelength.
+*Magnetic loop antennas having a circumference approaching 1/4 wavelength at the operating frequency begin to behave more like a dipole than a magnetic loop, and the conventional models for magnetic loop antennas fail progressively as the circumference approaches 1/4 wavelength.

 *For a given area, a circular magnetic loop antenna will be more efficient than a square magnetic loop.
-You need to make the square ones a lot bigger than the round ones.
+You need to make the square ones approximately 26 percent bigger than the round ones to get the same efficiency.

 *Large diameter conductors, and low resistance connections are essential to good efficiency in a small transmitting loop.